nraecobb/drmellman_copy/5) New Client Dietary Program Fee.md

 ## Programs materials:

 Throughout the next four months of counsel, you will experience a custom diagnostic section related to your immune system, strategic educational diagrams to implement your Dietary Progression, and receive a very accurate scale that offers specific features.
-During those months, Dr. Leon will provide counsel implementing and interpreting the new rules for your immune system.
-“The integration progression process” of your immune systems evolvement is a critical key component to our nutritional science, the dietary program, and how, 35 years later, we still have not had one program the same.
-Demonstrating the relationship to your medical history, the environments that you work in, live in, and travel to and from.
+During these months, Dr. Leon will provide counsel implementing and interpreting the new rules for your immune system.
+“The integration progression process” of your immune system's evolvement is a critical key component to our nutritional science, the dietary program, and how, 35 years later, we still have not had one identical program, demonstrating the relationship specific to your medical history, the environments that you work in, live in, and travel to and from.
 Immune systems can improve.
 Your immune system can strengthen, year after year.
 This is another ultimate focus of your dietary progression.

-You will experience a complete integrated healthcare management system with in-depth counsel and an ongoing constant contact experience with Dr. Leon Mellman, regarding what each participant's immune system is accomplishing, within the protocol of the program.
-Dietary counsel on updates and trends providing for higher level decision making regarding agricultural changes to the marketplace.
+You will experience a complete integrated healthcare management system with in-depth counsel and an ongoing constant contact experience with Dr. Leon Mellman, regarding what each participant's immune system is accomplishing within the protocol of the program, including dietary counsel on updates and trends providing for higher level decision making regarding agricultural changes to the marketplace.

 	$7,995.00 Per Individual